cubexch/gitbook/perpetual-futures/settlement.md

 ## Spot Balance

-Available settlement asset (USDC) in the account.
-This is the settled USDC balance, excluding spot units this are locked as open spot orders or intents.
+Settlement asset (USDC) in the account.
+Spot balance is the [`available` amount in AssetPosition](/order-entry/websocket-api.md#assetposition).

+This is the settled USDC balance, and is always in your MPC wallet on chain.
+Note that this balance excludes spot units this are reserved for open spot orders or intents.

 ## Unsettled Balance

-The unsettled PnL (and funding, fees, etc) for a particular perpetual contract.
+The unsettled balance (including Pnl, funding, fees, etc) for a particular perpetual contract.
+This is equal to [`units * mark_price + quote`](/order-entry/websocket-api.md#contractposition) for each perpetual contract position.
+That is, each perpetual contract has a separate unsettled balance, and the account's unsettled balance is their linear sum.

-Note that this is distinct from the _unrealized_ PnL, which is determined by the cost basis and current mark price.
+Note that this is distinct from the _unrealized PnL_, which is determined by the cost basis and current mark price.

-## PnL Settlement
+## Settlement

 As mark prices change continuously, the value of open positions also change continuously.
-PnL settlement is the discretized process of moving profit or loss from the open perpetual positions into the settlement asset (USDC) token balance.
-Note that PnL settlement does not have an impact on open positions or account health, and is performed over the entire subaccount (i.e positive unsettled balance in one contract cannot be settled independently of others).
+Settlement is the discretized process of moving unsettled balance from the open perpetual positions into the settlement asset (USDC) token balance.
+Note that settlement does not have an impact on open positions or account health, and is performed over the entire subaccount (i.e positive unsettled balance in one contract cannot be settled independently of others).